 Assembly & Decoration Tips

-Begin by layering the cooled cakes with blackberry buttercream between them.
-Cover the entire cake with more frosting and feel free to decorate as desired.
-Fresh blackberries and mint sprigs make lovely garnishes, adding a touch of elegance and freshness to your dessert.
+To assemble, layer the cooled cakes with blackberry buttercream between them.
+Cover the whole cake with more frosting and decorate as you like.
+Fresh blackberries or mint sprigs make a pretty garnish and add freshness.

 Serving Suggestions and Pairings